cemde/FilenameManager/README.md

 The documentation is given in the docstrings.
 Only two classes exist. `Parameter` and `FilenameManager`.

+The supported formats are

+- `fp*.*` for floating point parameters.
+E.g. "fp4.3" formats 1.2 as "0001.200"
+- `str` for string parameters.
+- `str*` for string parameters with * characters padded with 0 in the end.
+- `*str` for string parameters with * characters padded with 0 in the beginning.
+- `bool` for boolean parameters.
+- `*int` for integer parameters with * leading zeros.

 ## Credits

 This package was created with [Cookiecutter](https://github.com/audreyr/cookiecutter) and the [waynerv/cookiecutter-pypackage](https://github.com/waynerv/cookiecutter-pypackage) project template.